ddewaele/GitFlowDemo/README.md

 It needs to be very clear that once you started on a release, any features that were open (and were not part of develop) will not be part of this release.

+## Multiple releases

+Git flow doesn't support multiple releases.

+	git flow release start 1.7

+	There is an existing release branch (1.6).
+Finish that one first.

 ## References